Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 This procedure explains how to identify USB devices on NCNs.

-Some nodes very obviously display which device is the USB, other nodes (such as Gigabyte) do not.
+Some nodes very obviously display which device is the USB, whereas other nodes (such as Gigabyte) do not.

 Parsing the output of `efibootmgr` can be helpful in determining which device is a USB device.
 Tools such as `lsblk`, `blkid`, or kernel (`/proc`) may also be of use.
 As an example, one can sometimes match up `ls -l /dev/disk/by-partuuid` with `efibootmgr -v`.